Vajira Chitrasena

-Deshamanya Vajira Chitrasena (born 15 March 1932) is a veteran Sri Lankan traditional dancer, choreographer and teacher.
+Deshamanya Vajira Chitrasena (15 March 1932 – 23 September 2024) was a Sri Lankan traditional dancer, choreographer and teacher.
 Vajira is regarded as Sri Lanka's first prima ballerina.
-She is the first Sri Lankan woman to practice the traditional Kandyan dance which was traditionally performed only by men.
-Vajira is credited for creating brand for female style of Kandyan dancing and set the tone for women to become ritual dancers.
+She is the first Sri Lankan woman to practise the traditional Kandyan dance which was traditionally performed only by men.
+Vajira is credited with creating brand for a female style of Kandyan dancing and setting the tone for women to become ritual dancers.
 She was married to Chitrasena who was a well known legendary dancer and dance guru.

 On 26 January 2020, she along with late professor Indra Dassanayake was conferred with the Padma Shri award which is one of the highest Indian civilian awards coinciding with the 71st Republic Day of India.

 Biography

-Vajira was born on 15 March 1932 and was introduced to the arts at her very young age by her parents.
+Vajira was born on 15 March 1932 and was introduced to the arts at a very young age by her parents, especially her mother, Lilian.
 She completed her primary and secondary education at the Methodist College, Colombo.
+Her sisters including Vipuli and the oldest sister were also dancers.
+Vajira's mother sent Vajira to Sri Palee in Horana, to study dancing.

-She married her fellow dance partner late Chitrasena in 1951 at the age of 18.
-Her husband Chitrasena founded Chitrasena Dance Company in 1943.
+In 1951, at the age of 18, she married her fellow dance partner, the late Chitrasena.
+Her husband had founded the Chitrasena Dance Company in 1943.
+Vajira Chitrasena died in September 23 2024, at the age of 92.

 Career

 Vajira's first domestic solo performance came in 1943 on stage at the Kalutara Town Hall.
 She and her husband Chitrasena co-founded the Chitrasena-Vajira Dance Foundation in 1944 and both toured India on several occasions between 1959 and 1998 to collaborate with artistes from different genres.
-Vajira and Chitrasena are known for their close bond with India and for their contributions in strengthening the ties between the two countries in the field of arts.
+Vajira and Chitrasena were known for their close bond with India and for their contributions in strengthening the ties between the two countries in the field of arts.
 She made her debut as soloist in the role of Prakriti in the ballet 'Chandali' in 1952.
-Her rise to stardom was coupled with unswerving discipline and dedication both as teacher, performer and choreographer, even as she illumined her husband's career.
+Her rise to stardom was coupled with unswerving discipline and dedication not only as a teacher, but as a performer and a choreographer as well, even as she illumined her husband's career.

-She has also choreographed several acclaimed productions and has also been teaching dance to students for over 60 years.
-She has taught teaching to few prominent actresses Nilmini Tennakoon and Jeevarani Kurukulasuriya.
+She also choreographed several acclaimed productions and also taught dance to students for over 60 years.
+She taught teaching to a few prominent actresses such as Nilmini Tennakoon and Jeevarani Kurukulasuriya.